 Hyaluronic acid: If you know about this molecule, you know it’s a must in any skincare routine.
 If you don’t, you should know that it’s what keeps our complexions hydrated, giving our skin that plump, dewy look whatever the weather.
-Thing is, at this time of year, our complexion’s summer-induced glow heads off to hibernate.
-Rude.
-We have to keep rocking on through the dreary weather, though, so our glowing skin should too.
+The thing is, at this time of year, our complexion’s summer-induced glow hasn’t quite arrived yet, as we’re recovering from the cold winter.

 The trouble is that cold weather and indoor heating suck moisture from your skin.
 On a cold day, moisture evaporates from the epidermis while a heated room dries your complexion out further.
 Since hyaluronic acid is so good at drawing water back in, it makes sense that now is a good time to incorporate a hyaluronic acid–based product into your routine.
 Trust us: It’s like a tall glass of water for your face.